How Much Water Should You Really Drink?

 Urine colour

 A pale straw colour usually indicates good hydration.
 A darker yellow suggests it would be wise to drink more.
 It is a quick, honest check that needs no calculation.
+Note that the target is pale, not completely clear — consistently colourless urine usually just means you are drinking more than you need.
+Some vitamin supplements can also turn urine bright yellow for a few hours regardless of hydration, so read the colour with that in mind.

 Practical Habits